lanice/hyrise/docs/queryexecution/json_plan_operations.rst

 Plan Operations
 ###############

 Find below a summary of the available Plan Operations and their JSON arguments.
+Each operator accepts input and output data of multiple types, e.g. tables, hash maps etc.
+Handling this data is implemented in ``OperationalData`` and ``PlanOperation`` classes.

 Table Load